-- a.
-Access and participation plan. - b.
+- 124. A provider is expected to submit two documents in relation to its access and participation plan: - a.
+Access and participation plan (including optional annexes). - b.
 Fees, investments and targets document. - 125.
-These documents should be submitted using the OfS provider portal.17 Submissions via email will not be accepted. - 126.
-A provider may include a separate student submission about the provider's plan.
-This should be submitted with the plan.
+These documents should be submitted using the OfS provider portal.16 Submissions via email will not be accepted. - 126.
+An access and participation plan may be accompanied by a separate student submission about the provider's plan.
+This should be submitted by students or student representatives.